 Taste of Yesteryear Sept.
 24th Are you Looking for a fundraising opportunity?
 A fun event to enjoy in Northeast Ohio?
 Join the Northampton-Cuyahoga Valley Rotary Club at the 2017 "Taste of Yesteryear" Food Festival.
 Your club can participate in this year's food festival and raise funds for your foundation / projects by registering at our web site http://tasteofyesteryear.com/ and clicking on the vendor tab.
 The Rotary Club of Northampton - Cuyahoga Valley is sponsoring the 2017 "Taste of Yesteryear" Food Festival at Hale Farm & Village Sunday, September 24th from 10:00 AM - 5:00 PM.
 The Festival will showcase circa 1900 foods prepared over open wood flame, charcoal, or on potbellied stoves.
-Individual Chef's, restaurants and organizations around Northeast Ohio will share their tum-of-thecentury creations.
-Step back in time at as you roam the grounds of Hale Farm & Village, a 200-year-old family farm, now an out-door living history museum, nestled in the Cuyahoga Valley National Park.
+Individual Chef's, restaurants and organizations around Northeast Ohio will share their turn-of-thecentury creations.
+Step back in time at as you roam the grounds of Hale Farm & Village, a 200-year-old family farm, now an outdoor living history museum, nestled Club of Northampton-Cuyahoga Valley NORTHAMPTON-CUYAHOGA VALLEY ROTARY CLUB FOOD FESTIVAL The Rotary Club of Northampton - Cuyahoga Valley is sponsoring the 2017 "Taste of Yesteryear" Food Festival at Hale Form & Village Sunday, September 24th from 10:00 AM - 5:00 PM.
+The Festival of Sevences clob 100 Sock person of view repen vivod forms, characod, or on potibulised shore, bridged Chefr, restaurants and organizations around Northwast Chlowell share their turn of the centary creditions.
+Step back in time of anyou form the grounds of Hale Form & Village, a 200 year old formly form, now or auditoo felly labor pressum, matebach in the Cuychoga Valley National Park, Experience the Isates, modils and Ittelyle of early residents of the Cuychoga Valley. in the Cuyahoga Valley National Park.